Currently Documented Edition Signature and Seal Markings:

 The copy illustrated here is typical of edition I.

-Edition II copies of 58 can only be dated approximately to between 1936 and 1941.
+Although 58 was reprinted in both later editions, few copies are known; and those print runs were likely smaller than those of edition I. Edition II copies can only be dated approximately to between 1936 and 1941.

 An edition II copy of 58 was included in a Rakusan presentation album from August 1941.

-Edition III printings of 58 can only be dated approximately to between 1948 and 1955.
+Edition III copies can only be dated approximately to between 1948 and 1955.

 The title-caption for 58 is unusual in that it is one of only three in this series which mention a landform feature in addition to a botanical and a bird.